2025-26 Season

 Choir image

 There's no better way to feel good than to sing!
 Music in Dollar has organised a day when you can do just that – with some expert tuition along the way.
 Singing doesn't require an instrument – it's you!
 Everyone can do it, so why not come along and have some fun.
-No music reading skills are needed.

-This is a community event, so all are welcome at no cost.
+This is a community event, all are welcome at no cost.
 Bring along friends and family, anyone who is interested to either sing themselves or listen to others.

 Water will be provided.
 Bring along any other edibles to keep you going.
 A pencil might also be handy for taking notes.